 - Restart your computer.

-- Download a fresh copy of Chrome from the web, or you can download it before the uninstall.
+8. Download a fresh copy of Chrome from the web or download it before the uninstall.

-- Install Chrome using the new installer, and enable the flash plugin.
+9. Install Chrome using the new installer, and enable the Flash plugin.
 See if this method fixes the issue.

 Conclusion